-On November 12, 2014, the Board of Advisors approved a proposal to: (i) change the Fund's investment restrictions so that the Fund may (a) purchase securities of an issuer only if such securities are common equity securities of issuers included in the Core Canadian Dividend Portfolio as modified or reconstituted from time to time, or other issuers listed on the TSX which the Manager believes are consistent with the Fund's investment objectives (other than those issuers included in the Core Canadian Dividend Portfolio) provided that after such purchase, no more than an aggregate of 25 percent (previously 15 percent) of the net asset value of the Fund is invested in securities of such other issuers (the Fund generally invests not less than 4 percent and not more than 10 percent of the Fund's assets in the securities of each issuer in the Core Canadian Dividend Portfolio and not more than 10 percent of the Fund's assets in the securities of any one issuer in the portfolio) and (b) invest in public investment funds including exchange traded funds and other Strathbridge Funds (provided that no more than 15 percent of the net asset value of the Fund to invest up to 10 percent of its net assets to purchase call options in respect of securities in which the Fund is permitted to invest; and (iii) enable the Manager to invest the Fund's portfolio entirely in cash or cash equivalents, denominated in Canadian dollars, in its discretion.
+On November 12, 2014, the Board of Advisors approved a proposal to: (i) change the Fund's investment restrictions so that the Fund may purchase securities of an issuer only if such securities are common equity securities of issuers included in the Top 10 Canadian Financial Portfolio or public investment funds including exchange traded funds and other Strathbridge Funds (provided that no more than 15 percent of the net asset value of the Fund may be invested in securities of other Strathbridge Funds) that provide exposure to such securities in accordance with applicable law; (ii) enable the Fund to invest up to 10 percent of its net assets to purchase call options in respect of securities in which the Fund is permitted to invest; and (iii) enable the Manager to invest the Fund's portfolio entirely in cash or cash equivalents, denominated in Canadian dollars, in its discretion.
 A joint management information circular was mailed to unitholders of record on November 21, 2014 and a special meeting of unitholders of the Fund was held on December 23, 2014 to consider and vote upon the proposal.